MZillinger/MZillinger/README.md

 # Hi, I’m Maximilian Zillinger

 I am a PhD student in theoretical particle physics, working on numerical methods and high-performance scientific code.
 My research focuses on precision calculations for the muon g-2.
+In particular I worked on the hadronic light-by-light (HLbL) scattering contribution to muon $g-2$.

 I am particularly interested in the interface between
 - analytical theory,